Research

 One context-setting structural event: Gemini 3.1 Pro became the default in Google’s API on March 6 (initial release was February 19).
 The Gemini 3 Pro Preview was officially discontinued on March 9.
 Most production users started receiving Gemini 3.1 Pro by default in the second week of March, which is when its 94.3% GPQA Diamond score started showing up in independent benchmark roundups.

 If you ship LLM-powered products, March 2026 is the month the open-weight tier became defensible at the frontier and the pricing power of the proprietary labs started to erode.
-The April deluge.
-Claude Mythos Preview, Claude Opus 4.7, GPT-5.5, DeepSeek V4. was the response.
+The April deluge, including Claude Mythos Preview, Claude Opus 4.7, GPT-5.5, and DeepSeek V4, was the response.

 Top closed-source / proprietary LLMs in March 2026